Shawn-Claud Lawson: Club career

 In 2013, during the college off-season, he joined NPSL club Detroit City FC.
 He played 19 total matches between 2013 and 2014.
 He scored the 2014 NPSL Goal of the Year.

 In 2015, he joined PDL club Des Moines Menace, scoring his first goal and collecting his first assist on June 26 against the Springfield Synergy FC.

 In 2016, he played for NPSL club Michigan Stars FC.

-For the 2017 season, he re-joined Detroit City, leading them in scoring in 2017 with nine goals, also winning the NPSA Northwest Region Championship in 2017.
-He led the team in scoring in 2018 once again with eight goals.
+For the 2017 season, he re-joined Detroit City, leading them in scoring in 2017 with nine goals across all compeititons, also winning the NPSA Northwest Region Championship in 2017.

+After the NPSL season, he joined Durham United FA in League1 Ontario.

+The next year, he again returned to Detroit City, where he led the team in scoring in 2018 once again with eight goals across all compeititions.
 He also had a training stint with USL club Ottawa Fury FC in 2018.

 In late 2018, Lawson played for League1 Ontario side Darby FC, making three appearances in August and September of that year.

 He returned to Detroit City in 2019.
 On July 7, he scored a hat trick in a 3-1 victory over AFC Ann Arbor.
 He scored another hat trick on August 6 in the club's annual cross-border exhibition against Canadian club Windsor TFC.
 In 2019, he set the club record with 19 goals in a single season, being named the DCFC Black Arrow Award winner as team MVP.
 With the club, he won the NISA Fall Tournament Championship.
 He departed the club after the 2020 season as the club's all-time leading scorer with 51 goals across all competitions.

 On 29 April 2021, Lawson returned to Canada, signing with Canadian Premier League side Atlético Ottawa.
 After the season, Ottawa elected not to exercise its contract option on Lawson.

 In February 2022, Lawson signed with Simcoe County Rovers of League1 Ontario.
-He scored six goals, appearing in all 21 of the team's regular season matches and two playoff appearances.
+He scored six goals, appearing in all 21 of the team's regular season matches and two playoff appearances in 2022.
+After winning the league championship with the team in 2023, he re-signed for the 2024 season.

 International career

 He first joined the Jamaica in 2010, later playing for them at the 2011 CONCACAF U-17 Championship, making two appearances in the group stage against Trinidad and Tobago and Guatemala, and a third appearance in the third-place match against the Panama.
-He was subsequently called up for the 2011 FIFA U-17 World Cup, where he made one appearance against Japan.
+He was subsequently called-up for the 2011 FIFA U-17 World Cup, where he made one appearance against Japan.